Wn18 Quineville le Bours Neuf le Havre

 Quineville Nord (batterie) (French).

 A first fortification was in 1689.
 It was built & probably destroyed and the current one in the late eighteenth century.
 In 1881 the army had 3 x 16.5cm guns, 3 x howitzers & 22 x Rayes (Mortars).
 A report of the Board of War superior in August 1888 indicates that it should be a declassified.
-It was decomitioned and converted to a house.
+It was deconditioned and converted to a house.
 It was last used as a Centre de Vacances. [badly translated by me from Index de la Fortification Francaise 1874 to 1914.]

 1880's French troops.